Health

 • Drink plenty of water- Be hydrated as it improves overall blood volume and circulation.

-• See a doctor- If dietary changes are insufficient, follow the doctor’s advice and take iron or vitamin supplement.
+• See a doctor- If dietary changes are insufficient, follow the doctor’s advice and take an iron or vitamin supplement.

 Dietary Plan